dafny-lang/dafny/docs/DafnyRef/Types.md

 We can now think of the body of the co-lemma as being replaced by a **forall** call, for every _k_ , to the prefix lemma.
-By construction, this new body will establish the colemma’s declared postcondition (on account of the `D` axiom, and remembering that only the positive co-friendly occurrences of co-predicates in the co-lemma’s postcondition are rewritten), so there is no reason for the program verifier to check
+By construction, this new body will establish the greatest lemma’s declared postcondition (on account of the `D` axiom, and remembering that only the positive co-friendly occurrences of co-predicates in the co-lemma’s postcondition are rewritten), so there is no reason for the program verifier to check